ilGhera/wp-restaurant-booking/readme.txt

 == Changelog ==

+= 1.1.1 =
+Release Date: 22 May 2020

+* Bug Fix: Duplicate reservations by clicking the send button several times

 = 1.1.0 =
 Release Date: 03 March 2020

 * Enhancement: New booking tables management system
 * Bug Fix: Previously entered data not deleted at the change of booking date by the user
 * Bug Fix: Reservation without numer of people possible with iOS

 = 1.0.0 =
 Release Date: 28 January 2020